ShaunCurtis/Blazr.Clean/article.md

 In this application the core only needs the following functionality from the data domain:

 1. Provide a collection of Weather Forecasts
-2. Add a Weather Forecast to the data set.
+2. Add ats Weather Forecast to the data set.

 We can define that in our interface: